amitmerchant1990/night-clock/readme.md

 Contributions are welcome and appreciated!

-If you'd like to improve **Night Clock (Always On)** — whether by fixing bugs, adding features, or improving documentation — please fork the repository and submit a pull request.
+If you'd like to improve **Night Clock (Always On)**, either by fixing bugs, adding features, or improving documentation, please fork the repository and submit a pull request.

 By contributing, you agree that your contributions will be licensed under the MIT License along with the rest of the project.

 ## Support & Donations

-If you find this project helpful, consider fueling the creator’s late-night coding sessions! 🙏
+If you find this project helpful, consider supporting it with a small donation! 🙏

 [Buy me a Coffee](https://buymeacoffee.com/amitmerchant)